fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 }

 function main() {
   displayMap(mapCompleted);
   getFlightArrivals(arrivalsCompleted);
   getTemperature(gotTemperature);
 }
 ```

-In each case, we are passing a function name (which is a variable like most things in Javascript) as a parameter.
+In each case, we are passing a function (it's name) as an argument.

 The called function (`getFlightArrivals()` for example) will now do it's stuff and once finished, rather than returning a value in the way normal functions do, it will call `arrivalsCompleted()`, passing in any arrivals data as an object.

+In a later module we will be lookin at how you write your own functions that trigger a callback function.
 ---
 title: Geolocation code explained
 files: []